dwenzel/t3extension_tools/docs/PluginConfiguration.md

 ## Overview

 Plugin configuration files should be placed in your extension's `Configuration/Plugins` directory.
-The `PluginConfigurationScanner` will automatically discover these files and use them to configure and register your plugins.
+The `YamlPluginRegistrationService` will automatically discover these files and use them to configure and register your plugins.

 ## File Structure